chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### PDFs Management Actions
 The following features require that all your PDFs are located in the folder specified in `pdf_folder`.
 - `fn + ↵`: __Auto-file and auto-rename__ the *currently selected PDF in Finder*.
 Inside `pdf_folder`, uses the template path: `{first_letter_of_citekey}/{citekey-author-part}/{citekey}_{shortened_title}.pdf`
-- The `📕` indicates that a PDF is already present at that location for that entry.
+- The `📕` indicates that the entry already has an associated PDF at that location.
-- `Hyper + ↵`[^5]: If the entry an associated PDF file, opens it with the default PDF reader.
+- `Hyper + ↵`[^5]: If the entry has an associated PDF file, open it with the default PDF reader.
 - ℹ️ Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser`, for example, will display only entries from the author "Grieser" with PDFs.
 Can be combined with other queries (see: [smart queries](#search)).

 ### Auxiliary Features